 - Researcher Rates

-Click here to enter a work order with the FHL Maintenance Dept for needed repairs or fabrication.
-Please be sure to specify a budget number in the work description when the work should be charged to a budget.
+Here you can place work orders for repairs or fabrications directly with the FHL Maintenance Dept. Please be sure to specify a budget number in the work description when the work will be charged to a budget.

 The Laboratories provide most reagents, labware, photographic materials, and small items of equipment at a nominal charge to students or investigators.
 Persons needing unusual materials, large quantities, or special equipment should make their own arrangements in advance.

-Rowboats and outboard-powered boats are also available.
-The floating docks are equipped with live boxes.
-A tidal station is maintained in cooperation with the National Ocean Survey (NOAA).
+A floating dock is equipped with live boxes and a tidal station that is maintained in cooperation with the National Ocean Survey (NOAA).